 Associate in Nursing Major

 Ohio University offers an accredited, two-year associates degree program in nursing (ADN), which combines coursework and clinical experiences in contemporary health care environments.
-Following successful completion of the associate of applied science degree, the student will be eligible to submit an application to the applicable board of nursing/regulatory body and be eligible to take the National Council Licensure Examination (NCLEX) for Registered Nurses (RN).
+Following successful completion of the associate of applied science degree, the student will be eligible to submit an application to the board of nursing and be eligible to take the National Council Licensure Examination (NCLEX) for Registered Nurses (RN).
 Students in the second year of the Ohio University associate degree in nursing program may be eligible for dual enrollment in the Ohio University online RN to BSN program.

 Graduates with an associate degree in nursing work in a variety of settings.
 Some of these include hospital-based medical centers, clinics, long-term nursing facilities, and private practice.